LINKSIGN-UK/ChackTok/README.md

 ## 🏗 System Positioning

-ChackTok is positioned as a **professional software platform** serving the event imaging industry.
+ChackTok is positioned as a **professional software platform** serving the
+event imaging and interactive media industry.

 It is developed to support:
 - structured commercial workflows